 As an example, two MSOs shadowed their delivery drivers for a day, to get a better understanding of the potential risks that can arise when delivering medicines to vulnerable patients in their homes.
 Another MSO led our work on safeguarding vulnerable people, securing Level 3 Safeguarding training for the entire Group and drafting an informative briefing and exemplar company procedure which other MSOs could use to embed safeguarding policies within their own organisations.

-Over the last two years, the community pharmacy MSOs have disseminated resources and learning across the entire community pharmacy sector through both the NPA to independent pharmacies and through the larger pharmacy companies to their individual branches with the aim of increasing engagement and embedding patient safety into everyday conversations.
+The community pharmacy MSOs disseminate resources and learning across the entire community pharmacy sector through both the NPA to independent pharmacies and through the larger pharmacy companies to their individual branches with the aim of increasing engagement and embedding patient safety into everyday conversations.

 Individual MSOs communicate with their pharmacy teams through a number of different channels and most use regular reports, letters or downloads to share data and best practice relating to patient safety.
 The MSOs from both large and smaller multiple pharmacies have dedicated real-time dashboards which can be used at both central office-level and individual branch-level to monitor trends in incidents.
 They also can use these systems to identify any very low or non-reporters who may need support.